bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 This is especially useful for things like "checking for entities for collisions with all other entities".
 There is also an `iter_combinations_mut` variant.
 Just be careful ... the time complexity of this grows quickly (faster than exponentially!) as the number of entities in your combinations increases.
 With great power comes great responsibility!

-The new `iter_combinations.rs` example illustrats how to use this new API to calculate gravity between objects in a "solar system":
+The new `iter_combinations.rs` example illustrates how to use this new API to calculate gravity between objects in a "solar system":

 ![iter_combinations](iter_combinations.png)